hdoordt/interop-examples/rust-in-c++/cxx-crc32fast/README.md

 > I suppose this can technically be worked around with `alloca`, but compilers don't really like that

-Because `cxx` doesn't know anything about the implementation of `crc32fast::Hasher`, we need to explicitly wrap the type and duplicate the parts of its API that we want to use from c++.
+Because `cxx` doesn't know anything about the implementation of `crc32fast::Hasher`, we need to explicitly wrap the type and duplicate the parts of its API that we want to use from C++.